 The manager later told me that this one tidbit of information convinced him to offer this candidate the job.

 His reasoning: Some of the best engineers I know like to work with their hands and get dirt under their fingernails.
 I've come to realize there is no substitute for practical hands-on experience.
 These type of people always seem to over-deliver for me.

-Here is how yet another one of my candidates responded to the top ten interview question, Tell me about yourself.
+Here is how yet another job seeker responded to the top ten interview question, Tell me about yourself.

 She told the hiring manager that she paid for 100% of her college education from her savings earned from part time jobs while she was in high school and college.

 She then went on to share other strengths about herself.

 What did this one 5 second sentence tell you about this person's work ethic and priorities?